DominonZ/D-EngineSound/README.md

 ### Troubleshooting New Sounds

 **Sound not appearing in menu?**
-- Check `server.lua` - ensure entry is added to `EngineSounds` table
+- Check `config.lua` - ensure entry is added to `Config.EngineSounds.sounds` table with proper category
-- Verify syntax (commas, brackets, quotes)
+- Verify syntax (commas, brackets, quotes, category assignment)
-- Restart the resource
+- Restart the resource: `restart D-EngineSound`

 **Sound not playing?**
 - Check file paths in `fxmanifest.lua`